MatthewClarkMay/beautiful-jekyll/_posts/2018-07-02-CMD-Cheat-Sheet.md

 -ct            Print output as tab-delimited values
 -x             Print output as XML

--vt            Accept VirutTotal terms of service -v[rs]         Query VirusTotal based on file hash r           Opens reports for files with non-zero detection s           Uploads files that have never been seen by VirusTotal
+-vt            Accept VirusTotal terms of service -v[rs]         Query VirusTotal based on file hash r           Opens reports for files with non-zero detection s           Uploads files that have never been seen by VirusTotal